PerArneng/nodenpm/README.md

 ```
 $ nodenpm mynodescript.js
 ```
-The commandline arguments are passed through to node as they are.
+The commandline arguments are passed through to node unmodified.

 # NOTES
 *NOTE!: This is a prototype*

+*NOTE!: Tested on OSX and Linux*

 *NOTE!: Tested on node v0.12.2 .
 Does not work on v0.10.x*